DevSecTim/blog/content/profile.md

 - **Crypto Trading**
   Unlike traditional capital markets, the crypto markets are far more accessible to the average finance nerd like myself, and there also open 24/7... 😏

-- **AI Research**
+- **Technology Research**
-  Like many of us, I can't help but be fascinated by the emerging world of generative and agentic AI, so I spend a surprising amount of time tinkering with it.
+  I’m fascinated by how technologies like agentic AI are reshaping software, security, and business—and I’m always experimenting, learning, and sharing what I find.

 - **3D Printing**
   Thats right, I really did print a printer...
 Twice.
 Also useful for random brackets and toys for the kids(/me).